kadolor/unidata/README.md

 ## unidata benefits

-As a university research assistant, you might be required to process, collate, and analyze data such as surveys surveys for the research study coordinators.
+As a university research assistant, you might be required to process, collate, and analyze data such as  surveys for research study coordinators.
 When you receive a survey from a research study participant, you are receiving raw data.
 You might have to perform several tasks to make that raw data usable in the study coordinators' research.